mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ```

 ### 4.3 Setting the Application Home Page
-Now that we have made the view, we need to tell VOK when we want "Hello, Vaadin-on-Kotlin!"
+Now that we have made the view, we need to tell VoK when we want "Hello, Vaadin-on-Kotlin!"
 to show up.
 In our case, we want it to show up when we navigate to the root URL of our site,
 [http://localhost:8080](http://localhost:8080).
 At the moment, "Welcome aboard" is occupying that spot.